maisiesadler53/Distributed_gol/README.md

 Critical Analysis: Describe briefly the other experiments and analysis you carried out, provide a selection of appropriate results.
 Keep a history of your implementations and provide benchmark results from various stages.
 Explain and analyse the benchmark results obtained.
 Analyse the important factors responsible for virtues and limitations of your implementations.

 Make sure your team’s names and user names appear on page 1 of the report.
+Don't include a cover page.

+## Viva

+You will be required to demostrate your implementations in the viva.This will include running tests as well as showing PGM image output and keyboard control.

+As part of the viva, we will also discuss your report.
+You should be prepared to discuss and expand on any points mentioned in your report.

 ## Submission Mistakes

+[TODO]

 ## Workload and Time Management